epinowcast/epidist/_targets.md

 ```

 - Create a file for each model, generate stancode for that model, save
-  the stancode to file, and finally compile the stan code.
+  the stancode to file, and finally compile the stan code to avoid
+  recompilation during model fitting.

 ``` r
 tar_map(